-The twin temples of Abu Simbel were built from the mountain during the reign of Pharaoh Ramesses the Great in the thirteenth century BC.
+The twin temples of Abu Simbel were built from the mountain rock during the reign of Pharaoh Ramesses the Great in the thirteenth century BC.
 It was built as a memorial to the king and queen.
 In 1960, the Egyptian government was forced to relocate the temple because of construction works.
 Because the temple could have been submerged if it had not been moved.
 Although it was a bit time consuming and tedious, the entire procedure went as planned.
 Still, the Abu Simbel Temple is a well known tourist destination among all of temples in Egypt.